hail-is/hail/dev-docs/services/ci/README.md

 ## Merging PRs to the `main` branch

-When a PR's status changes, it will trigger a hook which alerts the CI service.
-The CI service will determine whether the PR is ready to be merged.
-If it is, the CI service will merge the pull request.
+When a PR state changes, it will cause the `github_changed` flag to become dirty.

+During its update loop, the CI service will determine whether any PRs targeting its watched branches are elibible to be merged.

 Readiness is determined by github status checks.
 The following conditions must be met:

 - The PR must be against the `main` branch
-- The PR must have passed all tests (and there must be none outstanding)
+- The PR must have passed all tests in GCP
-- The PR must have sufficient approvals
+- The PR must be approved

+The control flow from final approval to CI merging a PRs looks like:

+- The PR's state will change in github (either a check changes to SUCCESS, or a review is approved)
+- The github webhook callback will cause the `github_changed` flag will be marked as dirty for the `WatchedBranch`
+- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) scans all PRs against the branch.
+For each PR:
+  - If the status checks have changed, record that in the relevant PR object (linked from the WatchedBranch).
+  - If review statuses have changed, record that in the relevant PR object (linked from the WatchedBranch).
+  - In either case, mark the `state_changed` flag as dirty for the `WatchedBranch`
+- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) determines that the `WatchedBranch`'s `state_changed` flag is dirty
+- The `WatchedBranch`'s `tryToMerge()` method is called.
+It iterates over a list of PRs to:
+  - Check whether they are mergeable (ie all tests have passed, and all reviews are approved)
+  - If so: call `merge()`

 ## Deploying services to the live infrastructure

-When a PR is merged into the `main` branch, the CI service will:
+When a PR is merged into the `main` branch, a webhook will trigger.
+The CI service will set its `github_changed` flag.

+During its update loop, the CI service will determine that the SHA of the `WatchedBranch` called `main`

 - Check for validity
   - The author must be a known developer